GerHobbelt/cef-wiki/ChromiumUpdate.md

 * *Target* is the Chromium version that has been selected for this update.
 * *Channel* is newest available version from the Chromium canary channel as listed at https://omahaproxy.appspot.com/.

-*Target* and *Channel* may be the same if they're close enough together (within the specified 2000 commit distance).

 If you would prefer to manually pick the Chromium version see the "Choosing the Chromium version manually" section below.
 This is useful when updating to a specific Chromium milestone version, for example.

 B\.
 Run CEF's `patch_updater.py` script to update the Chromium patch files in the `patch/patches` directory.